Navigating Laparoscopic Surgery: A Comprehensive Guide

 Patient Positioning and Duration:

-• The patient assumes a head-down and legs-up position during the procedure.
+• During the procedure, the patient assumes a head-down and legs-up position.
 The surgery lasts approximately 2 to 3 hours.

-• Consideration of the patient's physical condition is crucial in assessing susceptibility to respiratory, vascular, and other internal issues.
+• The patient's physical condition must be considered in assessing susceptibility to respiratory, vascular, and other internal issues.

 Preparation and Initial Steps: